s-just/SimpleSIEM/README.md

 # SimpleSIEM

 A basic/ongoing homelab Security Information and Event Management (SIEM) tool built with Python and PyQt5 for educational pruposes.
 Currently listens for syslog messages, parses them, has real-time filtering and display, and saves logs to daily files.
-This is

-**⚠️ Disclaimer: Not for Professional Use ⚠️**
+**Disclaimer: Educational Use Only**

 This project is a personal learning exercise and is **not in anyway a professional-grade SIEM solution**.
 It is intended for peronal-use: educational and experimental purposes only.